amiaopensource/astataudit/README.md

 ### using development build of ffmpeg

 Astataudit uses a prerelease feature of ffmpeg to run the [axcorrelate filter](https://ffmpeg.org/ffmpeg-filters.html#axcorrelate).
 If available, astataudit will use the 'best' algorithm option; however if this is unavailable astataudit will use the 'slow' option.
 To test if your ffmpeg supports the 'best' option, run `ffmpeg -h filter=axcorrelate` and see if 'best' is listed as an algorithm option.
-To test astataudit with a development build of ffmpeg, please folow these steps:
+To test astataudit with a development build of ffmpeg, please follow these steps:

 - download [FFmpeg_Bin_Latest_Mac_Static_x64.zip]( https://old.mediaarea.net/download/snapshots/binary/ffmpeg/latest/FFmpeg_Bin_Latest_Mac_Static_x64.zip) from MediaArea.
 - unzip the download